Overview of Cisco Sensor Connect for IoT Services

 If you want to access the BLE devices, you will need to register your third-party applications in the IoT Orchestrator application.

-By default, the IoT Orchestrator has the HTTP port open and APIs are authenticated using the API keys.
+By default, the IoT Orchestrator listens on port 8081 for API requests over HTTPS.
+APIs are authenticated

-To overwrite the default certificates, perform the following:
+To overwrite the default certificate, perform the following:

 Step 1.
 Choose the Administrator > Certificate Management page.
 To generate certificates, see Creating a Server Certificate section.